mariodelgado/mariodelgado.github.io/MWE/README.md

 #Documentation for Mobile Web Extensions

 Mobile Web Extensions (MWE) are a set of frameworks selected by the Mosaic team to help our clients build consistent and content-rich web pages that serve as an extention to the currently native modules that are currently offered on the Mosaic Platform.
 A MWE is best used in cases where the data is more static than dynamic (news feeds, etc.).
-An implementation of a MWE is
+The sample code provided in this repo is designed to serve as a template to speed up the design and layout process of the mobile website.

 What is a MWE Capable of?
 ===

+Implementing a MWE is designed for a user that has a working knowledge of HTML and CSS, and ideally some working experience with modern frameworks like jQuery or Bootstrap.

 <p>Through a series of web frameworks selected by the Mosaic team for their mobile-friendly capabilities, broad community support, and long-term sustainability.
 The samples provided by the are designed for clients that may not have the development resources nor have near-future plans to create mobile-friendly sites. </p>